Search

 - Zoom recordings

-- Instructors may record videos or images of their classes since student(s) attending passively online are requested but not required to turn their cameras on
+- Instructors may record videos or images of their classes because student(s) attending passively online are requested, but not required, to turn their cameras on.

 - Contact: Philippe Homassel